 For those short on time, a simple drive through the neighborhood is worthwhile in order to view the large, historic mansions along the main streets.

-Wonderful home 2-3 blocks from Freedom Park!
-This home has wonderful living space offering formal study, family room, living loft, and 3rd floor bonus room!
-There is also a full dining room, breakfast room and bar seating in the kitchen.
-Master is on main with doors that open out to a private covered porch.
+NEW PRICE and VIDEO!
+Wonderful home in Freedom Park n'hood!
+Wonderful living space w/formal study, family room, living loft, + 3rd floor bonus room!
+There is also a full dining room, breakfast room, + bar seating in the kitchen.
+Master is on main w/doors that open out to a private covered porch.
 The front has a nice wide rocking chair porch.
-The back yard is wonderful - shady and large and very private!
+BEST FEATURE -the back yard is wonderful- shady, large and very private!
 Detached two car garage.
 Two fireplaces, in ground irrigation, wired for speakers in the bonus room.
 Viking luxury appliance suite in the kitchen are approx 5 years old.
 Freshly painted white exterior and interior!
 Hardwoods have been refinished Special Walnut stain, and carpets just replaced.
 Kitchen is open to family room and breakfast room.
 The yard size in the back is really hard to find!
 This is an unusually large lot for this area!
 Part of the original home remains in the foundation, and framing and chimney in the study.
 All else rebuilt in 2006.
 Yard is mostly fenced

 |Virtual Tour:||Click here|